 Familiar with OAuth?
 Checkout our Quick Details page and jump right in.

-If you want to act as another user in chat, access a user's private resources as part of your app, or just want to use Mixer credentials to authenticate your users, it's best to use OAuth so the users' credentials don't need to be stored on your servers.
+If you want to act as another user in chat, access a user's private resources as part of your app, or just want to use Mixer credentials to authenticate your users, you must use OAuth.

-OAuth is a system that replaces traditional user/password combos with app-specific tokens.
+OAuth is a system that replaces traditional user/password combos with applications specific tokens.
 OAuth is used by many websites around the world and you've most likely already been using it as a User for many years.

 With OAuth, your app can request a set of tokens for a certain user with a specific set of permissions.
 This way your app only gets access to what it needs and all other details will stay hidden.
 It's a win-win scenario for both your app's functionality, and our users' privacy.